Fresh Freekeh Salad

 - If you are making everything ahead you can add the lime zest and the cumin to the dressing, and mix the roughly chopped celery leaves into the salad.
 But if you aim to serve immediately dress the salad, garnish with the roughly chopped celery leaves and the lime zest, and, at the last minute, as people are sitting down, dry fry the cumin seeds, grind and empty over the salad.
 The aroma will fill the nostrils of you guests and encourage happy anticipation of what is to come.

 Music to cook to as you chop and dress

-Alright… stretching it a bit… freekeh to ‘Freak Out’, but hey…. below you have the original Mothers of Invention version.
+Alright… stretching it a bit… freekeh to ‘Freak Out’, but hey…. below you have the Ukelele Orchestra of Great Britain performing Le Freak.

 Yes, indeed it is!
 Thank you for the comment.
 SD